Kofi-Yankson/ML-EDA/README.md

 - No inconsistent values were found, so no changes were needed.

 ### **3. Handling Missing Values**
-- The dataset was checked for missing values by summing the null values in each column.
+- Initially The dataset was checked for missing values by summing the null values in each column.
 - Missing values were found in  **Primary_App** , **Secondary_Apps** and **Challenges**
 - All missing values were replaced with **"Unknown"** to ensure consistency.
+- After begining analysis it became clear that the filled in vlues would affect the accuracy of the analyis
+- All rows with **'Unknown'** as their values were removed

 ### **4. Creating Categorical Columns**
 - All **non-numerical columns** were converted to categorical data types.